opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 ## Modification of current subscription

 In QFieldCloud you can add as much storage as desired for your projects and change the number of your preferred selected seats whenever you want.
-Depending on your subscription plan, the modified storage and number of seats will become available immediately or only added to the next billing cycle.
+When modifying additional storage or seats, any increases will become effective immediately.
+Decreases in storage or seats will become effective (and payable) with the start of the next billing cycle.
 Additional storage can be obtained in the sets of 3 GB.

 !!!
 Workflow